PacificBiosciences/owl/README.md

 ## Changelog
+* v0.4.0 -- Dec 5 2025
+  - Add info field, and haplotype PS tag to the score output.
+  - Bug fixes, and changes to account for file format change.
 * v0.3.0 -- Sept 22 2025
   - Support bgzip bed files
   - Warn if `owl profile` does not encounter a phased region.